Neha Bhasin: Personal life

 Neha Bhasin married Sameer Uddin, a music composer, in a western wedding in Tuscany, Italy on 23 October 2016.

 Career

 Bhasin was attending the Lady Shri Ram College in Delhi when she auditioned for Channel V's Coke [V] Popstars in 2002.
 She went on to win the competition, with the winners forming India's first all-girls music group, Viva.
-Other members of the band were Seema Ramchandani, Pratichee Mohapatra, Mahua Kamat and Anushka Manchanda.
+Other members of the band were Seema Ramchandani, Pratichee Mohapatra (sister of Sona Mohapatra), Mahua Kamat and Anushka Manchanda.

-After the band broke up in 2004, Bhasin went on to sing for Bollywood films and Tamil film music industry.
+After the band broke up in 2004, Bhasin went on to sing for Bollywood films and the Tamil film music industry.

-Her first breakthrough in Bollywood was the song "Kuch Khass Hai" in 2007, for which she was nominated for the Filmfare award in 2008.
-Bhasin's debut Tamil song "Pesugiren Pesugiren" composed by Yuvan Shankar Raja won her the Vijay Award for Best Female Playback Singer in 2008.
+Her first breakthrough in Bollywood was the song "Kuch Khass Hai" in 2007, for which she was nominated for the 2008 Filmfare Award.
+Bhasin's debut Tamil song "Pesugiren Pesugiren", composed by Yuvan Shankar Raja, won her the Vijay Award for Best Female Playback Singer in 2008.
+In the same year, she sang her debut Assamese song "Gaore Horu Horu Poduli" with Zubeen Garg, "Xirote Xendur" and "O Mama" with Krishnamoni Chutia and Banjyotshna in the Assamese film Junda Iman Gunda.

-In 2021, she featured on Times Square Billboard as artist of the month on Spotify for her song "Oot Patangi".
+In 2021, she featured on Times Square billboard as artist of the month on Spotify for her song "Oot Patangi".